MoraisWasTaken/MoraisWasTaken/README.md

   Hi, I'm Morais, new and enthusiastic dev from Portugal.
   <br>
   <br>
-  👨‍🎓 I'm currently studying for a professional technical course in Computer Systems
+  👨‍🎓 I'm currently studying for a professional technical course in Computer Systems at my school while also expanding my skills in game development through an online Unity course.
   <br>
   💻 I love Writing code, Deep Learning, Problem Solving and learning anything about them 😊
   <br>